 I am going to assign the same crop to them but a different product to each of them as well as a different status.
 "Requested" and "Completed".

-For Help on adding items to a list inside a Form, see: How to add, delete, and modify Form lists. (ie clients, crops, products, ect.)
+How to add, delete, and modify Form lists. (ie clients, crops, products, ect.)

-Once we have saved the 2 separate Chemical form records, make sure the box in front of Chemical in the layers list is checked so the boundaries are visible on the map.
+Chemical in the layers list is checked so the boundaries are visible on the map.
 By default, the boundaries assigned to the form will turn blue with a blue diagonal hatching with blue pins.
 This styling is what we are going to change.

 Now that we know where to find this layer, we can modify how it is colored and add labels to each form border.

-Click on the word Chemical in the layers panel.
+Chemical in the layers panel.

 It will bring up the Chemical form Layer Properties dialog box.